 |The values filtered by "Sub"|

-These filters are the reason why the PNG is a nose ahead of the GIF format and is therefore almost always smaller.
+These filters, along with the deflate compression used internally, are the reason why the PNG is a nose ahead of the GIF and therefore almost always smaller.
 And they provide an important tactic for optimizing the compression of a PNG.

 Each PNG algorithm has the ungrateful task of finding out which filter is best for which line in order to repeat as much data as possible.
 But if it now adapts the filter for line 3 so that the data is similar to those from line 2, it might be that they are no longer similar to those from row 5.
 Which solution is the better one?